Dearest Sister Family,

 Please give me your Sister name and when you became fully professed.

-When and how did you first hear of The Sisters of Perpetual Indulgence organization?
+When did you first hear of The Sisters of Perpetual Indulgence organization?

-What about this organization caused you to want to be involved in founding an Order of SPI in Dallas/Fort Worth?
+What about this organization caused you to want to be involved in founding an Order of SPI in Atlanta?

-What do you think was the most challenging part of beginning the process of founding the Dallas/Fort Worth Sisters Order?
+What do you think was the most challenging part of beginning the process of founding The Order of the Flaming Sugarbakers?

 Did the initial group of the Mission House encounter growing pains?
 And what was learned from those pains?